Review of our Bach: Mass in B Minor concert

 All quotes from Philip Buttall's longer review in " Scene and Heard International"

-Click on the links for a selection of our concert reviews
+Click on the links for a selection of reviews from earlier concerts.

 Mendelsohn's Elijah, April 2017- a joint concert with Truro Choral Society Philip Buttall TSS TCS Elijah